sharannarang/Cleaning_Data_Project/README.md

 1. The code produces several print statements to indicate the progress of the function.
 2. A folder called "working" is created in the main directory.
 It contains:
-    + A final tidy dataset titled tidy\_data.txt.
+    + A final tidy dataset titled "tidy\_data.txt".
 Please refer Codebook.md for details regarding the tidy dataset.
     + A folder titled "UCI HAR Dataset" containing the unzipped raw dataset.
 3. The tidy data frame (named average\_values\_df in the script) is also returned by the function.